 Keystone Partners may make aggregate information about our users available to third parties for the purposes of marketing, advertising, and other beneficial services.
-The information gathered on the Keystone Partners Websites may be shared within Keystone Partners and its affiliated partners acting on our behalf, who are subject to confidentiality agreements.
+The information gathered on the Sites may be shared within Keystone Partners and its affiliated partners acting on our behalf, who are subject to confidentiality agreements.

 Prior to disclosing Personal Information to a third party, Keystone Partners will notify the individual of such disclosure and allow the individual the choice (opt out) of such disclosure.

-To enable us to more efficiently provide the services you have requested from us, Keystone Partners may share aggregated anonymous information about visitors to the Keystone Partners Websites (for example, the number of visitors to the Keystone Partners Websites) with its clients, agents and other third parties so that they may understand the kinds of visitors to the Keystone Partners Portal Site and how those visitors use the site.
+To enable us to more efficiently provide the services you have requested from us, Keystone Partners may share aggregated anonymous information about visitors to the Sites (for example, the number of visitors to the Sites) with its clients, agents and other third parties so that they may understand the kinds of visitors to the Sites.

-We may disclose your personal information to other Keystone Partners companies, agents, contractors, and individuals we employ to perform functions on our behalf.
+We may disclose your personal information to other Keystone Partners companies, agents, contractors, service providers, and individuals we employ to perform functions on our behalf.
 Only the information necessary to perform a specified business function will be disclosed (e.g., to provide career assistance, host our web servers, or provide customer service).
-These companies and individuals will have access to your personal information only as necessary to perform their functions, but they may not share that information with any other third party and are subject to strict terms of confidentiality.
+These companies and individuals will have access to your personal information only as necessary to perform their functions and are subject to strict terms of confidentiality.

 Keystone Partners may be required to disclose personal information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

-We only keep your personal data for as long as we need in order to provide the services you have requested and/or as long as we have your permission to keep it.
+We only keep your personal information for as long as we need to provide the services you have requested and/or as long as permitted under applicable law.

 Your profile has a password so that only you can access it.
-We recommend that you do not provide your password to anyone, as you are ultimately responsible for maintaining the secrecy of your account information.
+We recommend that you do not provide your password to anyone.
+You are responsible for maintaining the secrecy of your account information and all activities that occur under your account.
 If you share a computer with someone else or are using a computer in a public location, remember to sign out and close your browser window when you have finished to ensure that others cannot access your personal information.